Chaim Topol: Other stage and film roles

 In 1976, Topol played the lead role of the baker, Amiable, in the new musical The Baker's Wife, but was fired after eight months by producer David Merrick.
 In her autobiography, Patti LuPone, his co-star in the production, claimed that Topol had behaved unprofessionally on stage and had a strained relationship with her off-stage.
 The show's composer, Stephen Schwartz, claimed that Topol's behavior greatly disturbed the cast and directors and resulted in the production not reaching Broadway as planned.
 In 1988, Topol starred in the title role in Ziegfeld at the London Palladium.
 He returned to the London stage in 2008 in the role of Honoré, played by Maurice Chevalier in the 1958 film Gigi.

 Topol appeared in more than 30 films in Israel and abroad.
 Among his notable English-language appearances are the title role in Galileo (1975), Dr. Hans Zarkov in Flash Gordon (1980), and Milos Columbo in the James Bond film For Your Eyes Only (1981).
-He was said to be Israel's "only internationally-recognized entertainer" from the 1960s through to the 1980s.
+He was said to be Israel's "only internationally recognized entertainer" from the 1960s through to the 1980s.

 In Israel, Topol acted in and produced dozens of films and television series.
 As a voice artist, he dubbed the voice of Bagheera in the Hebrew-language versions of The Jungle Book and the 2003 sequel as well as Rubeus Hagrid in the first two films of the Harry Potter film series.
 He was also a playwright and screenwriter.

-Topol was featured on two BBC One programs, the six-part series Topol's Israel (1985) and earlier It's Topol (1968).
+Topol was featured on two BBC One programmes, the six-part series Topol's Israel (1985) and earlier It's Topol (1968).
 A Hebrew-language documentary of his life, Chaim Topol – Life as a Film, aired on Israel's Channel 1 in 2011, featuring interviews with his longtime actor friends in Israel and abroad.